sky-uk/cezanne/README.md

 In your tests

+    describe 'Mont Sainte-Victoire', screenshots: true do
-    it 'still is a masterpiece' do
+      it 'is a masterpiece' do
-        visit 'url-to-masterpiece'
+        visit 'url-to-painting'
-        check_visual_regression_for 'masterpiece'
+        check_visual_regression_for 'mont-sainte-victoire'
       end
+    end

 Make sure to use a unique name for each screenshot.
-The associate file will be a gif image named after the parameter ('masterpiece' in the example above) and the browser name, to make it easy to check visual regressions on multiple browsers.
+The associate file will be a gif image named after the parameter ('mont-sainte-victoire' in the example above) and the browser name, to make it easy to check visual regressions on multiple browsers.

 ## Dependencies